 This list is about broken dreams and false hopes.
 You would think they are too numerous to count but we will give it a go.
 Any time someone comes up with a solution to the climate change problem that fails to pass scrutiny we add them to the list.
-The bodyweight of the submitter is added to our handy counter and when we can figure out how much actual bat shit exists in the country we will place that against it.

 This started out as a joke, but after yesterday (18th Sept 17) it seems New Zealand wants me to take it seriously.
 Thanks for nothing, Myrtle and Leighton, I really had enough to do without this.

 Solution 6: Come up with the One True Science Of Personal Views.

 Science.
 That’s the thing right?
 Only don’t get a climate scientist to operate on your liver.
 Or maybe trust a soil scientist to tell you about the climate.

 Particularly if the papers he publishes are not held up for peer review by the scientific community.
 See, its not really a scientific paper, since its title ends in the phrase ‘a personal view’, it contains very little in the way of process and seems mostly to be a list of graphs he didn’t like the look of.
 And when I asked a climate scientist about this paper he replied ‘its not been peer reviewed or published of course … I don’t know if anyone has bothered to respond to it’.

 Extraordinary claims require extraordinary evidence.
 Peer reviewed evidence.
 Another cover of course is to write a bunch of articles about how all the other scientists are dicks.
 I do agree with one thing though: there’s a bit of psuedo-science around.
 He just appears to be part of the problem.

 Note that his ’10 reasons’ paper was written before this happened :